tioui/eiffel_game_lib/README.md

 * Save and quit the text editor.
 * Now, when you launch estudio, change the ISE_PLATFORM environment variable from macosx-x86-64 to macosx-x86-64-SDL.
+* Now, you have to compile the C files used by the Eiffel Game Library.
+To do this, go to the "game" library, set the correct C flags and execute compile_c_library.sh script.

+***
+    export ISE_PLATFORM=macosx-x86-64-SDL # Just to be sure cd $ISE_EIFFEL/contrib/library/game
+    export CFLAGS="$CFLAGS -I/opt/local/include"
+    ./compile_c_library.sh

+***

+* You can also compile the C files for the macosx-x86-64 target if you don't use the "game_core_lib" (for example if you create a console audio player).

+***
+    export ISE_PLATFORM=macosx-x86-64 # Just to be sure cd $ISE_EIFFEL/contrib/library/game
+    export CFLAGS="$CFLAGS -I/opt/local/include"
+    ./compile_c_library.sh

+***

 * Create a project and add the libraries you need (".ecf" file) in the project.(You can use the EIFFEL_LIBRARY environment variable to add those libraries.
 For example: $EIFFEL_LIBRARY/contrib/library/game/game_core_lib/game_core_lib.ecf .
 * Note that the spec that we create has no precompile library.
 It will be necessary to remove the default Precompile library in the project.